 - The driver may only transport one passenger unless the driver is accompanied by a parent or guardian or the passengers are the driver’s dependents (children).

-- All special learners and examination permit holders must be accompanied by an adult supervising driver in the front seat who must possess a valid New Jersey driver’s license, be at least 21 years of age and be licensed to drive for at least three years.
+- All learners and examination permit holders must be accompanied by an adult supervising driver in the front seat who must possess a valid New Jersey driver’s license, be at least 21 years of age and be licensed to drive for at least three years.

 - Display the GDL decals on the vehicle you operate.

-While it may be legal per New Jersey laws for your teen to drive out of state, it doesn’t mean that all other states will accept their New Jersey probationary license.
+While it may be legal per New Jersey laws for your teen to drive out of state, it doesn’t mean all other states will accept their New Jersey probationary license.

 Penalties for breaking probationary license restrictions